Niceadam/mandelbrot-plotter/README.md

 A Mandelbrot fractal explorer written using SFML.

-- Main is the actual explorer
+- Main.cpp is the actual explorer
-- Render produces an image of specified zoomed portion of the fractal
+- Render.cpp produces an image of specified zoomed portion of the fractal

 ![image](./media/image1.png)